DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/searching.md

 Import the plugins listed above to set up a Grid with basic searching.

 Specify the searching value in the `SearchState` plugin's `value` property and subscribe to the `update:value` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Use the `.sync` modifier to setup two-way binding for the property.

 .embedded-demo({ "path": "grid-searching/basic", "showThemeSelector": true })